 Our Autism Service is unable to offer the usual screenings, social activities, workshops and awareness sessions.
 Our Autism Advisors can still be contacted on the details below.

 For the people in our shared houses and who are supported through our Equality Housing Outreach project, we will continue to provide support where possible.

 Sherrick House and Take a Break are continuing to offer a service for those families who want to use it, and extra steps are taken to ensure the safety of everyone in the building.

-Barnet Mencap is a Hate Crime Reporting Centre, and although people can't come to the office to report hate crimes during this crisis, people can still report hate crimes via email@example.com or via 020 8349 3842 and our Hate Crime Reporting Coordinator will get in touch as soon as possible.
+Barnet Mencap is a Hate Crime Reporting Centre, and people can still report hate crimes via firstname.lastname@example.org or via 020 8349 3842 and our Hate Crime Reporting Coordinator will get in touch as soon as possible.

 We will provide updates when we receive advice that will change what we are able to offer.

 The Barnet Mencap answerphone will remain open for telephone calls, and can be contacted on 020 8349 3842.
 The answerphone will be checked daily and when staff are able to answer calls at the office they will do that.
 You can also email email@example.com should you have any questions about what we can offer.